The Web address of this article is

 habits."
 For options on

-freeing your true Self, see this.
+freeing your true Self, see this

 Recap

-"wounds" that seem to come from early-childhood abandonment,
+wound that seem to come from early-childhood abandonment,

-neglect, and abuse.
+neglect, and abuse ("trauma").
 The

-feeling, empathizing, and bonding with some or all other people.
+loving, and bonding with some or all other people.

 The article provides links to common symptoms of false-self dominance and